-One thing is clear for every ecommerce business.
-From the moment a customer makes a purchase to the moment your last mile carrier delivers their order, everything has to run smoothly.
+One thing is clear for every brand.
+From the moment a shopper makes a purchase to the moment your last mile carrier delivers their order, everything has to run smoothly.

-Given the ecommerce boom, customers now expect a seamless delivery experience each and every time.
+Shoppers have come to expect a seamless delivery experience each and every time.
 Your last mile carrier plays a major role in this process – after all, you’re trusting them with your brand.
-If they deliver a bad experience, your customers will blame you, not them.
+If they deliver a bad experience, your shoppers will blame you, not them.

-But what is the “last mile”, why is it so important and what can you do to improve it?
+But what is last mile carrier, why is it so important and what can you do to improve it?
 Keep reading to find out!

 This process usually follows these steps: